tilledminds/OPNsense-Dashboard-2025/configure.md

 Once you have your docker containers running, follow the steps below.

 ## Configuring InfluxDB
 After InfluxDB is started, go to http://(ip of docker server):8086, you will need to setup your username, password, bucket and organization here.
-Once that is done navigate to the Data tab, click on Telegraf, and create a configuration for a system.
+Once that is done navigate to the Data tab, click on Telegraf, and create a configuration for a system (I chose Network Response but I don't think it matters).
 Name it, and copy your API token, you will need this for your Telegraf configuration.
 You will also need to generate another API token for Grafana.
-Click on API tokens -> Generate API Token -> Read/Write Access -> Click on your bucket under Read -> and Save.
-Copy this somewhere as well, you'll need it for Grafana.
+Click on Load Data -> API tokens -> Generate API Token -> All Access API Token -> Click on your bucket under Read -> and Save.
+Copy this somewhere as well, you'll need it later for Grafana.

 ## Configuring Telegraf